itsknk/ProblemSolving/README.md

 # ProblemSolving
 The repository contains solutions to various problems on leetcode and hackerrank.
-Most of the solutions are done in Java.
+Almost all the solutions are done in Java.

 ## Contribution
 1. Feel free to contribute if you've a more efficient solution.